deohs/coders/demos/data_import/wa_wqi/get_wa_wqi.md

 * Explore alternatives to "base" functions.
 * Use data "pipelines" for improved readability.
 * Use "regular expressions" to simplify data manipulation.
-* Use of "literate programming" to provide a reproducable report.
+* Use "literate programming" to provide a reproducable report.
-* Use of a consitent coding [style](https://google.github.io/styleguide/Rguide.xml).
+* Use a consitent coding [style](https://google.github.io/styleguide/Rguide.xml).
 * Share code through a public [repository](https://github.com/deohs/coders) to facilitate collaboration.

 We will be using the R language, but several other tools could do the job.